IntersectMBO/plutus/plutus-metatheory/src/Builtin/Signature.lagda.md

 ## Signatures

 A signature is given by
+  1. The number (fv⋆) of type variables of kind * that may appear
-  1. The number (fv♯) of type variables that may appear
+  2. The number (fv♯) of type variables of kind ♯ that may appear
-  2. A list of arguments
+  3. A list of arguments
-  3. A result type
+  4. A result type

 ```
 record Sig : Set where